SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/algorithm.md

 The auxiliary space complexity of an algorithm is typically expressed using big O notation.
 For example, an algorithm with O(1) auxiliary space complexity uses a constant amount of additional space, regardless of the size of the input data.
 An algorithm with O(n) auxiliary space complexity uses a linear amount of additional space, which is proportional to the size of the input data.
 Algorithms with lower auxiliary space complexity are more efficient and require less memory.

+**Pseudocode**: Pseudocode is a programming language-agnostic way to write algorithms.
+It does not abide by any specific syntax, and instead implicate human-readable language to write algorithmic steps.

 ## <p align="center"><b>Frequency count method</b></p>

 Counting the number of time an operation or instruction or statement has executed under an algorithm is frequency count method.